akrish4/Understanding_Flask/README.md

  - We then use the route() decorator to tell Flask what URL should trigger our function.

  - The function is given a name which is also used to generate URLs for that particular function, and returns the message we want to display in the user’s browser.
+***Just save it as hello.py or something similar.
+Make sure to not call your application flask.py because this would conflict with Flask itself.***